Benjamin M. Bitanga

 Benjamin "Benjie" Mendoza Bitanga (born December 31, 1952) is a Filipino investment banker.
-He is the present chairman, president, CEO, and CIO of MRC Allied Inc., a property development firm in the Philippines, now also engaged in the mining industry.

 Early life and education

 Bitanga attended Ateneo de Manila University, where he graduated in 1973 with a Bachelor of Science Degree in Management.
-He then took post graduate studies at the Asian Institute of Management (AIM) where he graduated in 1977 with a master's degree in Business Administration.
+Bitanga pursued two years of Law Studies at Ateneo de Manila Law School before completing his Master's in Business Administration (MBA) at the Asian Institute of Management (AIM) in 1977.

 Career

 1993–1995:Macroasia Corporation

 Bitanga is the founder and president of MacroAsia Corporation, a leading holding company in the Philippines.
 He secured the Airline Catering License from the Manila International Airport Authority (MIAA) and its eventual joint venture agreement with Eurest Corporation of France in setting up an airline catering facility within the property of the MIAA.

 In 1995, he then sold his company to the Tan family, and became the airline-related unit of the Tans, and Baguio Gold, which is also known as the PAL Holdings Inc.